pmatzavin/inbound-http-log/README.md

 require('../inbound-http-log')({expressMiddleware: morgan});
 ```

-In this case, the rest of the formating/parsing configuration arguments(will be ignore) will be ignore and
+In this case, the rest of the formating/parsing configuration arguments(if any) will be ignored and
-you should configure the morgan instance according to your needs.
+you should configure the `morgan` instance according to your needs.

 <a name="request-id"></a>
 ## Request ID